pinohu/DYNASTY/ohu-legacy-codex/checklists/trust-company-interview-questions.md

 - [ ] How long have you been chartered in South Dakota?
 - [ ] What is your total Assets Under Administration (AUA)?
 - [ ] Do you specialize in Directed Trusts?
-- [ ] How many Dynasty Trusts do you currently administer?
+- [ ] How many Legacy Trusts do you currently administer?

 ## 2. Fees & Costs
 - [ ] What is your annual administrative fee?
 (Flat fee or % of assets?)